Brightness temperature: Comparison with temperature

 When the electromagnetic radiation observed is thermal radiation emitted by an object simply by virtue of its temperature, then the actual temperature of the object will always be equal to or higher than the brightness temperature.
 Since the emissivity is limited by 1, the brightness temperature is a lower bound of the object’s actual temperature.

 For radiation emitted by a non-thermal source such as a pulsar, synchrotron, maser, or a laser, the brightness temperature may be far higher than the actual temperature of the source.
-In this case, the brightness temperature is simply a measure of the intensity of the radiation as it would be measured at the origin of that radiation.
+In pulsars the brightness temperature can reach 10^{30} K. For the radiation of a helium–neon laser with a power of 1 mW, a frequency spread Δf = 1 GHz, an output aperture of 1 mm^{2}, and a beam dispersion half-angle of 0.56 mrad, the brightness temperature would be 1.5×10^10 K. In this case, the brightness temperature is simply a measure of the intensity of the radiation as it would be measured at the origin of that radiation.

+Measurement and correlation

 In some applications, the brightness temperature of a surface is determined by an optical measurement, for example using a pyrometer, with the intention of determining the real temperature.
 As detailed below, the real temperature of a surface can in some cases be calculated by dividing the brightness temperature by the emissivity of the surface.
 Since the emissivity is a value between 0 and 1, the real temperature will be greater than or equal to the brightness temperature.
 At high frequencies (short wavelengths) and low temperatures, the conversion must proceed through Planck's law.